How to deal with hazardous building materials

 Ingesting lead paint dust or paint chips can cause severe, permanent brain damage.
 It’s especially dangerous for young children because their growing bodies absorb more lead and their brains and nervous systems are more sensitive to its damaging effects.
 Pregnant women are also at higher risk.
 Learn more about lead paint on the EPA website.

-Under Vermont law, any construction work that involves disturbing more than three square feet or three linear feet of easily crumbled asbestos or vermiculite must be carried out by a licensed asbestos contractor.
+Under Vermont law, any construction work that involves disturbing more than three square feet or three linear feet of easily crumbled asbestos or vermiculite must follow an asbestos abatement plan designed by a licensed asbestos consultant.

 Examples of disturbances include: